 At The Right Step, our caring team of psychiatrists, therapists and support staff use evidence-based treatments to help you recover from meth addiction.
 Most clients who are dependent on methamphetamine will begin treatment with medical detox.
 Our physicians and nurses will monitor you or your loved one around the clock to make sure meth detox is safe and as comfortable as possible.
 We’ll administer research-backed medications to ease withdrawal symptoms as clinically appropriate and make sure all of your needs are attended to.
-Once you’ve completed meth detox, you’ll transition into one of our treatment programs.
+Once you’ve completed meth detox, you’ll transition into one of our inpatient or outpatient treatment programs.
 We draw on traditional and alternative therapies to help you address the underlying issues that may be perpetuating drug use and learn healthy coping skills to stay sober.
 Some of our approaches include Positive Recovery, cognitive behavioral therapy, dialectical behavior therapy, art and music therapies, mindfulness, individual and group therapy, nutrition, fitness and 12-step groups.

 If you or a loved one is in the grips of meth addiction, know that there is hope.
 We can help.
 Call us today for a free, confidential consultation: 844-877-1781.